2019-Spring-CSC-386/p00-project-1-rofy-elyor/README.md

 ## Errors and Constraints

 - There is no security mechanism implemented to unlock the door with a key or a password.
+- If the door is still open and more than 30 seconds passes, the lock will lock itself anyway.
+To lock the door properly, the user will have to unlock the lock, close the door and wait for 30 seconds until the lock autolocks.

 ## Reflection